isabella232/offer-decisioning.en/help/offer-library/creating-personalized-offers.md

         ![](../assets/offer_rule.png)

-    1. Define the **[!UICONTROL Priority]** of the offer compared to other ones.
-The highest an offer's priority will be, the highest its priority will be compared to other offers.
+    1. Define the **[!UICONTROL Priority]** of the offer compared to other ones if the user qualifies for more than one offer.
+The highest an offer's priority will be, the highest its priority will be compared to other offers

     1. Specify the offer's **[!UICONTROL Capping]**, meaning the number of times the offer will be presented in total per user.
+If the offer has been delivered across all users the number of times you have specified in this field, its delivery will stop.

         >[!NOTE]
         >